qdrant/landing_page/qdrant-landing/content/articles/what-is-a-vector-database.md

 aliases: [ /blog/what-is-a-vector-database/ ]
 ---

-# Why use a Vector Database & How Does it Work?

-In the ever-evolving landscape of data management and artificial intelligence, [vector databases](https://qdrant.tech/qdrant-vector-database/) have emerged as a revolutionary tool for efficiently handling complex, high-dimensional data.
-But what exactly is a vector database?
-This comprehensive guide delves into the fundamentals of vector databases, exploring their unique capabilities, core functionalities, and real-world applications.

-## What is a Vector Database?

-A [Vector Database](https://qdrant.tech/qdrant-vector-database/) is a specialized database system designed for efficiently indexing, querying, and retrieving high-dimensional vector data.
+> A [Vector Database](https://qdrant.tech/qdrant-vector-database/) is a specialized database system designed for efficiently indexing, querying, and retrieving high-dimensional vector data.
 Those systems enable advanced data analysis and similarity-search operations that extend well beyond the traditional, structured query approach of conventional databases.

-## Why use a Vector Database?

 The data flood is real.